Sign In Forgot Password

 During the summer of 1996, Rabbi Finkel served as visiting Rabbi in a new congregation in Kaunas (Kovno), Lithuania.
 Rabbi Finkel is a member of the Jewish Youth Directors Association and the Reconstructionist Rabbinical Association.

-In our community, Rabbi Finkel is a founding board member of OneMontville and is serving his second term with them.
-Since his arrival, Rabbi Finkel has been actively involved with the Montville clergy and has been a visible “ambassador” from PBJC in a variety of religious and civic events and concerns in the greater Montville community.
+Rabbi Finkel is also a member of the Rabbinical Assembly where he served as Secretary, Treasurer, and Vice President of the New Jersey Region.
+Rabbi Finkel was actively involved with the Montville clergy and was a visible “ambassador” from PBJC in a variety of religious and civic events and concerns in the greater Montville community.

-Since their arrival, Rabbi Finkel, Abby, Liora, Doron, and Eliana have been a visible part of the PBJC community on Shabbat, holidays, in the Nursery School, Religious School, B”Yachad, youth groups, Men’s Club and Sisterhood.
-Rabbi Finkel’s recent trip with his family to Israel was his 15th trip there.
+Rabbi Finkel, Abby, Liora, Doron, and Eliana have always been visible parts of the PBJC community on Shabbat, holidays, in the Preschool, Religious School, B”Yachad, youth groups, Men’s Club and Sisterhood.
+Rabbi and Abby enjoy theater and cultural events with their family.
+Their favorite place to unwind is Cape Cod.
+They were thrilled to be members of the PBJC community for so many years.